RodrigoPalazon/rodrigo_website/README.md

    - #### First Time Visitor Goals

-      1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Rodrigo Palazon,  whom the portfolio is about and his capabilities.
+      1. As a First Time Visitor, I want to easily understand the main purpose of the site and learn more about Rodrigo Palazon,  whom the portfolio is about, and his capabilities.
       2. As a First Time Visitor, I want to be able to easily navigate throughout the site to find content.
-      3. As a First Time Visitor, I want to look for different projects created and developed by Rodrigo Palazon , his portfolio, its source code, and see if they are trusted, clean and organized.
+      3. As a First Time Visitor, I want to look for different projects created and developed by Rodrigo Palazon, his portfolio, its source code, and see if they are trusted, cleaned, and organized.
       4. As a First Time Visitor, I want to locate Rodrigo Palazon's social media links so I can see his behavior and thoughts as a human being, and his personality (beyond technical skills).

     - #### Returning Visitor Goals